Unilink: First Southampton

-In 1998, the university made a three-year agreement with local operator First Southampton to run a new bus service under the Uni-link name.
+In 1998, the university made a three-year agreement with FirstGroup's local subsidiary, First Southampton to run a new bus service under the Uni-link name.
 First's service launched on 21 September 1998 and saw the introduction of three new routes, 101, 102 and 103, operated under the Uni-link branding.
 First also rerouted their 4, 6, 11, 13 and 20 routes so that they would run closer to the university allowing better connections with other areas of Southampton.
 The company also ran two night services, labelled the 104 and the 105.

 Minerva Accord

-In 2001, as the university's agreement with First finished, the university made some changes to the service following some dissatisfaction and some bad experiences with the service.
-The university made Uni-link a company itself and awarded the operation of this service under contract.
+In September 2001, as the university's agreement with First finished, the university made some changes to the service following some dissatisfaction and some bad experiences.
+The university set up Uni-link as a separate company and put the contract for the operation of the service out to tender.
 The first contract winner was Minerva Accord, who started their 5-year contract at the beginning of the 2001/2002 academic year.

 At launch, the company ran two main routes, the U1 and the U2, with a number of smaller routes and variations also in existence.
 Later in the life of the company, Uni-link launched the U6 and the U9 routes.
 As some of these routes, especially the U1, was used very heavily the company received various grants that allowed their fleets to expand.
 The company added its last route in September 2005 when it was awarded a five-year contract by Southampton City Council to run the City-link service shuttle service in Southampton city centre.
 This nearly doubled their passenger numbers, adding one million passengers per annum.

 Uni-link also began trials of articulated buses and Wi-Fi on some of their fleet during 2007.